maxgfr/visual-recognition-server/README.md

 Application which uses Visual Recogntion - IBM

+It sends a JSON response.

 ## Configuration

 Firstly, you have to configure your Visual Recognition API KEY in the .env

-Then you have to lanch :
+Then, you have to launch this command :

 ```
     npm install && bower install && gulp bower